Back to Blog

 If you qualify for language accommodations, you have options for interpretation at your naturalization interview.

-• Your Own Interpreter: You can bring your own interpreter who must be fluent in English and your language
+• Language Fluency: Your interpreter must be fluent in both English and your native language

 • Interpreter Requirements: Your interpreter must be at least 18 years old and cannot be your attorney